 Aim: To study and identify the T.S.
-Of mammalian ovary under permanent slides.
+Of mammalian ovaries under permanent slides.

 Apparatus: Permanent slides of T.S. or transverse section of the ovary, microscope

 Observation: Any mammalian ovary has a solid structure to it and is bounded by epithelium along with a thick layer of fibrous tissue, also known as tunica albuginea.
 The ovary has an outer cortex and an inner medulla.
 The T.S.of the mammalian ovary reveals the rounded oval bodies, also known as ovarian follicles.